albertlauncher/documentation/src/_docs/extensions/external.md

 > Note that the exteral extensions have to be executable to be used by albert

 The extension check its data directories for a directory called `extensions`.
 The name of a data directory is the id of the extension.
 I the case of the external extension this is `org.albert.extension.externalextensions`.
 The data directories reside in the data directories of the application defined by [Qt](http://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
-Hence the external extensions would be looked up in the following directories (in this order:
+Hence the external extensions would be looked up in the following directories (in this order):

 * ~/.local/share/albert/org.albert.extension.externalextensions/extensions
 * /usr/local/share/albert/org.albert.extension.externalextensions/extensions